 The Company capitalized deferred offering costs, which primarily consisted of direct, incremental legal, professional, accounting, and other third-party fees relating to the Company's initial public offering and follow-on offerings.
-In June 2023 and February 2024, the Company consummated its IPO and a follow-on offering, respectively, and recorded such amounts against the gross proceeds of these offerings within the statements of stockholders' equity during the periods ended March 31, 2024 and December 31, 2023.
-In July 2024, the Company consummated a second follow-on offering as disclosed further in Note 16.
+In June 2023 the Company consummated its IPO.
+In February and July 2024, the Company consummated its follow-on offerings.
+The Company recorded these amounts against the gross proceeds of these offerings within the statements of stockholders' equity during the periods ended September 30, 2024, March 31, 2024 and December 31, 2023.